MarcSurpris/Surpris-Cheesy-Pizza-shop/README.md

 Surpris Pizza Shop is a console-based point-of-sale (POS) system designed for a growing custom pizza shop.
 It automates the ordering process, allowing customers to create personalized pizzas while ensuring a seamless experience from order placement to receipt generation.
 Why it's useful: Eliminates manual paper orders, handles complex customizations, and scales for future online integration.
 What you can do: Build, validate, and save orders with detailed pricing.

+**Audience**

-Audience: Java developers, students learning OOP, or anyone building POS systems.
+Java developers, students learning OOP, or anyone building POS systems.
 Built as part of the Pluralsight Advanced Java OOP Capstone, emphasizing Object-Oriented Principles like inheritance, polymorphism, and encapsulation.

 **Features**